LetMeByte/toml-config-example/README.md

 token = "your-etp-refresh-token"
 ```

 To extract a refresh token from your browser, you can use an addon like [cookies.txt](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/).
 Log into your account, then use the addon to extract the cookie called `etp_rt`.
-I will look like this: `306ce014-961f-49f5-bb17-5e1451246d4c`
+It will look like this: `306ce014-961f-49f5-bb17-5e1451246d4c`

 <hr>